YH-Choi-001/module_lib/README.md

 **Written exclusively for Arduino Nano, Uno, Mega, Mega2560, Mega2560 pro**

+**The libraries will cover Arduino Micro and Leonardo if needed in the future**

 You may download the whole repository as a zip to your local drive, and then open your Arduino IDE.
 Select from the IDE's toolbar: Sketch -> Include Library -> Add .ZIP library... -> and select the folder containing a desired module, maybe like Us_016